-I conduct research in the field of sensor networks and real-time sensor data analytics, focussing on the following areas:
+I conduct research in the field of sensor networks and real-time sensor data analytics and machine learning, focusing on the following areas:

 Theoretical frameworks and approaches: